riandev25/sprout-developer-exam/README.md

 ## Improvements needed to deploy to production

-- Update to latest version of .NET
+- Update to the latest version of .NET
 - Update react class to functional components and use vite + react for faster development server
-- Update dependencies
+- Update nuget and npm packages
 - Strongly implement separation of concerns (use CQRS design pattern, group services in the dependency injection, etc)
 - Add applicable tests for client and server (unit test, integration tests and e2e tests)
 - Add CI/CD pipeline